Skip to content

 If you are working with Conda users or systems, you can export your environment to a environment.yml file to share them.

-pixi project export conda
+pixi project export conda-environment

 Additionally you can export a conda explicit specification.